Sticcia/CodeProjects/README.md

 # CodeProjects
-Small code projects for intervies and practice
+Small code projects for interviews and practice